JuliaReach/ARCH2018_RE/README.md

 julia> Pkg.add("PkgBenchmark")
 ```
 Since `Reachability.jl` has several dependencies and the other packages also
-have their dependencies, this whole process will take several minutes in a fresh
+have their dependencies, this whole process will take between 5-20 minutes in a fresh
 Julia installation.

 ## Running the benchmarks